gitworkflows/meshplay/docs/pages/installation/codespaces.md

 <br />
 Meshplay should now be connected with your managed Kubernetes instance.
 Take a look at the [Meshplay guides]({{ site.baseurl }}/guides) for advanced usage tips.

-## Access Meshplay UI

-To access Meshplay's UI, please refer to the [instruction](/tasks/accessing-meshplay-ui) for detailed guidance.
+# Post-Installation Steps

+Otionally, you can verify the health of your Meshplay deployment, using <a href='/reference/meshplayctl/system/check'>meshplayctl system check</a>.

+You're ready to use Meshplay!
+Open your browser and navigate to the Meshplay UI.

+{% include_cached installation/accessing-meshplay-ui.md %}

 For further information to access meshplay-ui/port-forwarding in Github Codespace, read the [docs](https://docs.github.com/en/codespaces/developing-in-a-codespace/forwarding-ports-in-your-codespace?tool=vscode)

-{% include suggested-reading.html language="en" %}

 {% include related-discussions.html tag="meshplay" %}